ipfs-shipyard/npm-on-ipfs/README.md

 This module depends on features in the upcoming [v0.34.0](https://github.com/ipfs/js-ipfs/issues/1721) release of [js-ipfs](https://github.com/ipfs/js-ipfs) (due by the end of December 2018).

-If you use this module, please aslo upgrade your IPFS install with
+If you use this module, please also upgrade your IPFS install with

 ```console
 npm install -g ipfs@0.34.0-pre.0